CRGuarda/fulltime-force-app/README.md

 ## Learn More

-- I choose deploying on Vercel because I want to keep my API_KEY safe and is the easiest way for deploy a full project (front-end with React and back-end with NodeJS)

-- The app can load the commits for this repo (fulltime-force-app repo) by default.
+- The app can load the commits for this repo by default.
 - If you want to search for public repos for any username, you can do it by typing the username (in the corresponding LoV), after that, the public repo for this owner.
 - Commits are builded on Card Components, are clickable and redirect you (in a new tab) to the chosen commit.
 - Infinite scroll is added for the commits list.